tonis2/Custom-elements-SPA/README.md

 First we add our required libraries, we `import` the `Element.js` that we created before and also the [HTML](https://github.com/tonis2/kelbas) parser that i talked about earlier.

-If you have developed with `React.js` then this could seem quite familiar, which is awesome in my opinions cause we dont need to bundle `JSX` to render this and it has basically the same `API`.
+If you have developed with `React.js` then this could seem quite familiar, which is awesome in my opinion, cause we dont need to bundle `JSX` to render this and it basically has the same `API`.

 We have an [async](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) function to pull the `data`, then in the `render` function first we wait for the data and then show the `data` retrieved, very simple. \